Africa’s influential icons are growing in influence globally as the world is taking notice of the continent’s originality and cool factor.

 The movers and shakers from the continent are not only influential icons through philanthropic ventures, but also through a multitude of breakthroughs in business and lifestyle by flying the flag high for the continent.

-Below is a list of some of the Africa’s influential icons.
+Here are just a few of Africa’s influential icons.

 Bozoma Saint John